-GANSEY TECHNIQUES Students will learn how to construct a Gansey, a sweater form prevalent in the last century and early part of this century among the fishermen of the British Isles.
-A small scale sweater will be knitted using traditional construction techniques including the classic Channel Island Cast-on, split welts, seam stitches, traditional knit/purl patterns, the underarm gusset, shoulder straps with perpendicular joining, and picked-up sleeves.
+The Salish preferred motifs that reflected the natural world (whales, birds, etc.) as well as geometric motifs.
+The sweaters, still handspun by some people, are knitted on double-pointed needles, with thick singles yarns in 2 or 3 colors.
+This class will cover working with colors, weaving, reading a chart, a traditional shoulder join, creating a shawl collar shaped with short rows, knitting sleeves from the top down while shaping the cap.
+Level: Intermediate FAIR ISLE TAMS This Fair Isle class is for knitters who would like to venture into two-color knitting but haven't had the chance.
+A small tam on double pointed needles and/or two circular needles will be worked.
+Knitting with a color in each hand, weaving yarns to reduce snagging, reading tam charts, knitting traditional peerie, border, and star patterns, and shaping of the tam will all be covered.
+The class will end with a discussion of tam structure and the wonderful variety of color combinations chosen by the students.
+Level: Advanced Beginner to Intermediate GANSEY TECHNIQUES Students will learn how to construct a Gansey, a sweater form prevalent in the 19th and early 20th centuries among the fishermen of the British Isles.
+A small scale sweater will be knitted using traditional construction techniques including the classic Channel Island Caston, split welts, seam stitches, traditional knit/purl patterns, the underarm gusset, shoulder straps with perpendicular joining, and picked-up sleeves.
 Alternative methods to these techniques will also be explored.
 Due to the amount of knitting in this class, it is suggested for students who can knit quickly.
 The two-day version of this workshop is better suited for a wider variety of skill levels.
 SAAMI MITTENS Learn the special details of mitten construction of the nomadic Saami peoples, by knitting a mitten in multiple colors, circularly on double pointed needles.
 Make a three color braided cast-on, create the classic afterthought thumb (without a gusset) and work different bands of patterning for the front and palm, and the pointed tip shaping at the end of the mitten.
 Some of the motifs will require three yarns to be worked within one round.
 A simple finger braiding technique will be demonstrated for the traditional cord.
 Handling multiple yarns and designing will be discussed.
+Intermediate to advanced level.
 6 HOUR CLASSES LATVIAN FINGERLESS MITTS Some of the beautiful knitting methods of Latvia will be studied in this class.
-Knit one of a pair of fingerless mitts to learn the following techniques which can be applied to mitten cuffs, sock tops or sleeves: a scalloped cuff, the herringbone braid and some subtle and beautiful variations of the half-braid.
-A choice of two-, three-, or four-color traditional motifs is incorporated in the main part of the mitt as well as the gussetless thumb and a picot edge at the end.
-Additional techniques to be discussed include knitting with two yarns in the right hand, two yarns in the left hand, or a yarn in each hand, as well as knitting with three or four colors.
-Intermediate level.
+Knit one of a pair of fingerless mitts to learn the following techniques which can be applied to mitten cuffs, sock tops or sleeves: a scalloped cuff, the herringbone braid and some subtle and beautiful variations of the half-braid